11 Building Webster’s Lab V2 – Citrix XenServer Host and Pool Configuration

 As stated in the Introduction article, Citrix uses XenCenter to manage one or more XenServer hosts.

-The first thing needed is to download XenCenter from Citrix or browse to the IP address of the XenServer host and download either the XenCenter CD image (ISO) or the XenCenter installer (MSI).
+The first thing needed is to download XenCenter from Citrix or browse the XenServer host’s IP address and download either the XenCenter CD image (ISO) or the XenCenter installer (MSI).

 XenCenter is very easy to install.
 Double-click the CitrixHypervisor-8.2.0-XenCenter.msi file to start the XenCenter installation.
 The install is a quick and easy Next, Install, Finish routine, as shown in Figures 1 through 4.

-Note: XenCenter could have updated since I wrote this article.
+Note: Citrix could have updated XenCenter since I wrote this chapter.
 Use the XenCenter installation file you downloaded.

 I decided not to install the two additional language packs.